 Intangible assets ratio

 This ratio shows us the percentage of total assets made up by goodwill and other intangibles.
-Heiserman says he views anything more than 20% as worrisome "because management might be overpaying for the acquisition or acquisitions that gave rise to the goodwill."
+Heiserman says he views anything over 20% as worrisome, "because management might be overpaying for the acquisition or acquisitions that gave rise to the goodwill."

 This is below Heiserman's threshold, and a sign that most growth you see with the company is probably organic.
 But we're not through; let's also take a look at tangible book value.